 Kate Moss pioneered the grunge-chic look of the '90s.

 A year after Friends premiered, every woman in the world either had or wanted "the Rachel," thanks to Jennifer Aniston's iconic tresses.

-Mariah Carey's brows and lip liner, though.
+Mariah Carey's brows and 90s brown lip liner, though.
 Classic.

 Titanic premiered, and suddenly women everywhere wanted Kate Winslet's mahogany hair and porcelain skin.

 City of Angels, You've Got Mail, and that one-of-a-kind haircut made Meg Ryan 1998's muse.